jiaxing-liu/hxp-Notes/Computer-Engineering/install-openvpn-fedora.md

 ## Troubleshooting

-Linux client cannot get DNS resolution proxied: Add these to your `client.conf`
+Linux client cannot get DNS resolution proxied: Add these to your `<vpn-username>.ovpn`

 ```
 script-security 2